aisingapore/ai-practitioner-handbook/book/7-solution-delivery/min-viable-code.md

 Every project is different, and therefore there is no one Minimum Viable Code/Configuration that can be proposed without first understanding the nature of such projects.
-However, hopefully this guide can point out your first steps in building and integrating CI/CD automation into your codebase for a more robust and resilient one.
+Nevertheless, it is with hope that this guide can point out your first steps in building and integrating CI/CD automation into your codebase for a more robust and resilient one.

 Below are some of the references you can look at to supplement your CI/CD journey.